 - In 2019, Billy was ultimately awarded a lifelong medicinal cannabis prescription on the NHS, in a decision that could pave the way for more patients to receive the treatment in the future.

 Another high profile case about medicinal cannabis was that of Alfie Dingley.
 His condition improved when he was prescribed cannabis in Amsterdam, and it was predicted his seizures would fall from 3,000 a year to just 20 on this medication.
 His family eventually moved there because they couldn’t get the medication in the UK.

 His mother became the first person to be granted a special licence to import medicinal cannabis back to the UK.
-Alfie has since become tolerant to his medication and needs a new strain – but fears it’ll take months to get access to this, despite the law changing two years ago.
+Alfie has since become tolerant to his medication and needs a new strain – but his mother said it would take months to get access to this.

 You may not be directly asked about medicinal cannabis, but you can show your knowledge by referencing this when you answer some broader questions on medication or ethics.
 For example: